danbee/chess/README.md

 ## Instructions

-To get started, simply run the following command in your terminal...
+To get started, simply run the following commands in your terminal...

 ```bash
 yarn install